zappan/connect-spa-request-filter/README.md

 developer.
 This middleware doesn't imply the implementation aside of the function's signature and the requirement of its existence.

+Optionally, an array of routes to void filtering on may be passed in options hash as `voidFilterRoutes` attribute (see example below).

 Example of `renderAppShell(res, appConfig, appData)` function (can be defined in `app.js`):